MicrosoftDocs/azure-management-docs/articles/copilot/get-information-resource-graph.md

 :::image type="content" source="media/get-information-resource-graph/azure-resource-graph-query-refine.png" alt-text="Screenshot of Microsoft Copilot in Azure (preview) generating and then revising a query to list VMs by OS.":::

 You can view the generated query in Azure Resource Graph Explorer by selecting **Run**.
 For example, you can ask "**What resources were created in the last 24 hours?**" After Microsoft Copilot in Azure (preview) generates the query, select **Run** to see the query and results in Azure Resource Graph Explorer.
+Alternately, you can select the **Copy** icon to copy the query.

 :::image type="content" source="media/get-information-resource-graph/azure-resource-graph-last-24-hours.png" lightbox="media/get-information-resource-graph/azure-resource-graph-last-24-hours.png" alt-text="Screenshot showing Microsoft Copilot in Azure generating a query and showing results in Azure Resource Graph Explorer.":::